Short conclusion

 Yes… and no.

-When it IS rude:
+When is it rude?

 - Saying it to strangers

-- Using an angry tone
+- Using an angry or serious tone

 - In formal situations